Order a 2010 Digital Course

 Tuesday, February 2, 2010 ● 9:00am – 12:00 noon ● Moscone North Convention Center, San Francisco, CA

 Technologies for next generation sequencing are accelerating at a rapid pace.
-This DVD will present up-to-date information on the newest options for DNA sequencing, and the tools to manage the data.
+This digital course will present up-to-date information on the newest options for DNA sequencing, and the tools to manage the data.
 The major new advantages will be showcased in the latest platforms, and strategies for managing the data to turn it into useful information will be demonstrated by leaders in the field.

 - Technologies for newest platforms next generation sequencing